uwinart/docker-sphinx/README.md

-# docker-stats
+# docker-sphinx
-Dockerfile to build a Tarantool UwinStats container image which can be linked to other containers.
+Dockerfile to build a sphinxsearch container image which can be linked to other containers.